Students

 • Humanities and Fine Arts: 9 credits

-• Fine Arts, 3 credits required
+• Fine Arts: 3 credits

-• Automatically satisfied by economics requirements
+• Social Science: automatically satisfied by economics requirements

 • Life and Physical Sciences and Analytical Thinking: 9-10 credits

-• Life and Physical Sciences - 6-7 credits
+• Life and Physical Sciences: 6-7 credits

 • One science course with a lab